ono-midori/ono-midori.github.io/techs/libevent.md

     const struct evbuffer_cb_info *info, void *arg);
 ```

 An evbuffer callback is invoked whenever data is added to or removed from the evbuffer.
 It receives the buffer, a pointer to an evbuffer_cb_info structure, and a user-supplied argument.
-The evbuffer_cb_info structure’s orig_size field records how many bytes there were on the buffer before its size changed; its n_added field records how many bytes were added to the buffer, and its n_deleted field records how many bytes were removed.
+The evbuffer_cb_info structure's orig_size field records how many bytes there were on the buffer before its size changed; its n_added field records how many bytes were added to the buffer, and its n_deleted field records how many bytes were removed.

 ```c++
 struct evbuffer_cb_entry;